MarkoMackic/interview_ms_rabbitmq/README.md

 2. The benefit is centralized policy control inside a system.
 And also many ( probably ) cncf projects support it out of the box..

-3. It would run a another container ( e.g it's server implementation ) , so the whole stack has access to it.
+3. It would run a another container ( e.g its server implementation ) , so the whole stack has access to it.

 I'm not really thrilled by these simple abstractions ( e.g. Helm3 for example, come on, simple template preprocessor (you could use sed and kubectl for most of what you use helm for)), but if the whole stack supports them, then they are a good fit.